ezntek/ezntek/README.md

 ### Todo / Project Bucket List:

+* refactor `ezntek/cursython` such that it can be used as a code generation backend
 * create my own concatenative programming language with nice syntax
  * compiled (no vm if possible)
 * make a darwin AND linux SM64 PC Port launcher (edit: `ezntek/smbuilder`) with a nice GUI